 expectoration from a deep level, calms irritated airways and stimulates lymphatic movement.

-Bayberry root (Myrica cerifera) calms excess and helps normalize mucus flow.
+Bayberry root (Myrica cerifera) calms excess mucous production and helps normalize mucus flow.

 After treating the sinusitis effectively, so that the healthy state is regained, herbs for strengthening immunity should be considered, particularly if the sinusitis has been chronic or recurring.
 Astragalus root, licorice root and reishi mushroom as well as other medicinal mushrooms can be helpful to strengthen immunity.

 If you have a history of asthma or other chronic respiratory condition or if you are pregnant, please talk to an herbalist who can work with you to develop an appropriate plan of treatment.

 Supplementing with Vitamin C and Vitamin D can help reduce inflammation and strengthen immune response.
 Although zinc supplementation can be helpful, it will be more effective if included in a good multivitamin on a daily basis rather than attempting to load up during an illness.

 Rest helps by allowing the body to channel as much as energy as possible to the healing process.